Paramedic (PM)

 2. Be prepared for and eligible to take the GEMR Written Examination and skills process to obtain certification from The Global Emergency Medical Registry (GEMR).

-3. Be prepared to upload all AEMT skills sheets with physician or instructor signature, indicating compliance to the standard during examination of that skill.
+3. Be prepared to upload all Paramedic skills sheets with physician or instructor signature, indicating compliance to the standard during examination of that skill.

-4. Have completed a program of education, which the program attests to meeting the objectives and requirements outlined for the certification level and be prepared to upload all educational records to GEMR.
+4. Have completed a program of Paramedic education within the past 18 months, which the program attests to meet the objectives and requirements outlined for the certification level and be prepared to upload all educational records to GEMR.

 5. Have a current GEMR (or equivalent) Emergency Medical Technician certification.

-6. Have a current Healthcare Provider level CPR certification, which meets all International Liaison Committee on Resuscitation (ILCOR) standards and upload the certification to GEMR.
+6. Have a current Healthcare Provider level CPR certification from an organization which meets all International Liaison Committee on Resuscitation (ILCOR) standards and upload the certification to GEMR.

 Educational Program Expectations: